KHOURYREPO/Anomaly_detection_with_PCA/README.md

-# Anomaly_detection_with_PCA
+# Anomaly detection of faulty sensors in a network using PCA

-This repo is to develop a fault detection system for a sensors network measuring air pollutants and to localize on line the faulty sensor.
+This repo is to develop a fault detection system for a sensor network measuring air pollutants and to localize online the faulty sensor.
+The technique applied here is based on the machine learning tool of principal component analysis, which enables localization and detection of faulty sensors based on available data collected from 6 locations around the city of Nancy, France.
+ ## Table of Content
+ * Data Description
+ * Tools used in the project

-## Database
+##  Data Description

-Load the file named training.csv.
-It contains two matrices X1 and X2.
+The dataset for this project is 2 CSV files:

+The dataset is in 2 CSV files in the folder Data, # 1. training.csv  and

+# 2. validation.csv,
-Each matrix contains pollutant concentrations (ozone, nitrogen oxide, and carbon dioxide) measured in 6 locations around the town of Nancy.
-Measurements are collected every 15 minutes.
-The matrix is formed by 18 rows, the first 3 rows correspond to measurements of ozone, nitrogen oxide, and carbon dioxide in the first location, the 3 following rows to the measurements in the second location, and so on.
+ each consisting of 18 rows.
+From the 6 locations, the first 3 rows correspond to measurements of ozone, nitrogen oxide, and carbon dioxide of the first location, repeated subsequently for the other locations

-X(i,:) represents the measurement of the ith sensor in the function of time.
-X(:,i) represents the set of measurements from the 18 sensors at a given time.
-X1 corresponds to a recording when no fault occurred on the system.
-X2 corresponds to a recording when a fault occurred on a sensor.
+## Tools used in the project

+The project was programmed in python language